 Syphilis was once a major public health threat, commonly causing serious long-term health problems such as arthritis, brain damage, and blindness.
 It defied effective treatment until the late 1940s, when the antibiotic penicillin was first developed.

 According to the CDC, the rate of new cases of syphilis had plummeted in the 1990's and in the year 2000 it reached an all time low since reporting began in 1941.
-However, there has been a gradual rise since then with over 36,000 cases being reported in 2006.
+However, new cases of syphillis doubled between 2005 and 2013 from 8,724 to 16,663.

 How Do I Know If I Have Syphilis?